raphaelmansuy/tutorials/23_google_agent_adk.md

 )
 ```

-This multi-agent structure allows for specialized handling of different query types while maintaining a unified customer experience[^4_5][^4_4].
+This multi-agent structure allows for specialized handling of different query types while maintaining a unified customer experience.

 ## Workflow Agents: Orchestrating Execution Flow

-Workflow Agents are specialized components in ADK designed purely for orchestrating the execution flow of sub-agents[^4_6].
-Unlike LLM Agents, Workflow Agents operate based on predefined logic, determining the execution sequence according to their type without consulting an LLM for orchestration[^4_6][^4_7].
+Workflow Agents are specialized components in ADK designed purely for orchestrating the execution flow of sub-agents.
+Unlike LLM Agents, Workflow Agents operate based on predefined logic, determining the execution sequence according to their type without consulting an LLM for orchestration.

 ### Types of Workflow Agents

-ADK provides three core workflow agent types[^4_6]:
+ADK provides three core workflow agent types:

 1. **Sequential Agents**: Execute sub-agents one after another, in sequence
 2. **Loop Agents**: Repeatedly execute sub-agents until a specific termination condition is met